-As a cancer molecular and cellular biologist, Dr. Azorsa has the training and experience to carry out the proposed research.
-He has a broad background in cancer biology, and expertise in functional genomic assays, functional analysis of therapeutic agents for personalized medicine, high throughput technologies and monoclonal antibody development.
+As a cancer molecular and cellular biologist, Dr. Azorsa has a broad background in cancer biology, and expertise in functional genomic assays, functional analysis of therapeutic agents for personalized medicine, high throughput technologies and monoclonal antibody development.

 Upon joining the Translational Genomics Research Institute (TGen), he was involved in developing a platform for high throughput functional genomics using RNAi in cancer cell lines.
 He led the establishment of High Throughput-RNAi screening at TGen using large siRNA libraries as a platform for functional genomic studies and applied this platform to several projects including the identification of chemosensitizing targets for combinational therapeutic strategies.
 They applied these functional genomic strategies to several cancer types with a focus on pediatric cancer including Ewing sarcoma and neuroblastoma.
 They also performed RNAi screens on several cancer cell types to identify sensitizing targets to current therapeutic agents.

 Upon joining the Ronald A. Matricaria Institute of Molecular Medicine at Phoenix Children’s Hospital and the University of Arizona College of Medicine, they have put in place the necessary infrastructure to perform functional genomics analysis and therapeutic drug screening as part of a personalized medicine approach.